 Washington County will use CDBG funds to provide assistance to one (1) Public Infrastructure project, one (1) Public Facilities project, seven (7) Public Services projects that implement strategies in "A Road Home: Community Plan to Prevent and End Homelessness"; three (3) other Supportive Service projects benefiting extremely low-, low-, and Moderate-income persons; two (2) workforce training programs; two (2) Affordable Housing Preservation programs; and Office of Community Development (OCD) housing rehabilitation administration and overall program administration activities.
 Washington County allocates 15% of its annual grant plus 15% of the program income from the prior year towards public service activities.
 The total value of awards to projects carrying out public services in FY 23/24 is \$319,247.27 which is 15% of the annual grant plus a portion of the program income (\$70,154.11) received in the prior fiscal year.
 We will not exceed the 15% threshold set by the regulations.

 CDBG Funds will be utilized to assist with Homeownership in the City of Tigard in the amount of \$141,481 as part of the joint entitlement with the City.
 Public service activities, subject to the 15% cap, that provide services within the City of Tigard are separate from this amount and included in the Public Service totals listed in the paragraph above.
+The City of Tigard's full allocation is \$282,962.
+Specifically, this includes \$192,230 in activities located in Tigard, \$56,592.40 for planning/administration, and \$34,139.60 is included in the County's overall allocation for public services projects that benefit the entire County (excluding the separate entitlement jurisdictions of Beaverton and Hillsboro).

 HOME funds will provide funding for the construction of one-hundred and twenty (120) units of affordable rental housing, CHDO operating costs, and overall program administration.
+The CHDO organization receiving operating costs, Community Partners for Affordable Housing intends to apply for PY 2024-25 HOME funds to support the development of an affordable housing project.
+Additionally, the County's FY23-24 allocation retains more than 15% for future CHDO supported projects.

-Activities funded by ESG include short and medium-term rental and utility assistance as well as housing stability case management services for low-income, ESG eligible participants.
+Activities funded by ESG include short and medium-term rental and utility assistance as well as housing stability case management services for low-income, ESG eligible participants, and program administration at 7.5%.
 This project will serve 86 households over the two-year period.

-Project Name 1 Just Compassion of East Washington County - Safe Parking East Washington County 2 City of Cornelius - North Davis Street Pedestrian Improvements Phase 2 3 Bienestar - Resident Services 4 Community Partners for Affordable Housing Resident Services 5 Fair Housing Council of Oregon - Fair Housing Services 6 HomePlate Youth Services 7 Micro Enterprise Services of Oregon 8 Boys and Girls Aid - Safe Place Shelter 9 Ecumenical Ministries of Oregon - Second Home 10 CASA for Children - Crucial Advocacy for Washington County 11 Project Homeless Connect - Day Center 12 Family Promise of Tualatin Valley - Housing Case Management Services 13 Worksystems, Inc - Economic Opportunity Program 14 City of Tigard - CDBG Homeownership 15 Office of Community Development - Home Access and Repair for the Disabled and Elderly 16 Office of Community Development - Housing Rehabilitation Program 17 Office of Community Development - CDBG Program Administration

-Project Name 18 Office of Community Development - Housing Rehabilitation Administration 19 Emergency Solutions Grant 20 Community Partners for Affordable Housing - CHDO Operating Grant 21 Housing Authority of Washington County - PCC Rock Creek 22 Office of Community Development - HOME Administration 23 Marjorie Stewart Senior Center
+Project Name 1 Just Compassion of East Washington COunty - Safe Parking East Washington County 2 City of Cornelius - North Davis Street Pedestrian Improvements Phase 2 3 Bienestar - Resident Services 4 Community Partners for Affordable Housing - Resident Services 5 Fair Housing Council of Oregon - Fair Housing Services

+Project Name 6 HomePlate Youth Services - HomePlate Outreach and Drop In Support 7 Micro Enterprise Services of Oregon 8 Boys and Girls Aid - Safe Space Shelter 9 Ecumenical Ministries of Oregon - Second Home 10 CASA for Children - Crucial Advocacy for Washington County Children in Foster Care 11 Project Homeless Connect 12 Family Promise of Tualatin Valley - Housing Case Management Services 13 Worksystems, Inc - Economic Opportunity Program 14 City of Tigard - CDBG Homeownership 15 Office of Community Development - Home Access Repair for the Disabled and Elderly 16 Office of Community Development - Housing Rehabilitation Program 17 Office of Community Development - CDBG Program Administration 18 Office of Community Development - Housing Rehabilitation Administration 19 Family Promise of Tualatin Valley 20 Community Partners for Affordable Housing - CHDO Operating Grant 21 Housing Authority of Washington County - PCC Rock Creek 22 Office of Community Development - HOME Administration 23 City of Sherwood - Marjorie Stewart Senior Center Siding and Window Replacement 24 Office of Community Development - ESG Administration ahlo / - Project Information